Pam Pecko Smith is a UK-based freelance flutist, vocalist, and music educator performing within an eclectic range of ensembles.

 In 2017 Pam formed the vintage jazz group Honeysuckle Jazz, specialising in songs from the 1920-40s.
 The band performs in London and beyond for both public and private functions.
 Pam's vocal influences draw from Ella Fitzgerald, Sarah Vaughan, Janis Joplin, and Joni Mitchell, among others.

-Pam has performed widely throughout the UK in varied genres spanning orchestral, folk, film music, world music, and jazz.
-Venues include St. John's Smith Square, LSO St. Luke's, Jazz Cafe POSK, Berkhamsted Jazz Club, Brangwyn Hall, Ely Cathedral, Gloucester Cathedral, the Sheldonian Theatre, to name a few.
+Pam has performed widely throughout the UK and Ireland in varied genres spanning orchestral, folk, film music, world music, and jazz.
+Venues include St. John's Smith Square, LSO St. Luke's, The Helix Dublin, Jazz Cafe POSK, Berkhamsted Jazz Club, Brangwyn Hall, Ely Cathedral, Gloucester Cathedral, the Sheldonian Theatre, Lichfield Cathedral, to name a few.
 Festivals in the UK and abroad include the Wireless Festival, Henley Festival and the Montreux Jazz Festival.

 A dedicated teacher of performing ensembles, Pam has served on music faculties in private and international schools in Hungary, Portugal, the US, England, Kenya, Turkey, and Poland.
 In London she is currently on the music staff at The City Lit, and at Richmond and Hillcroft Adult Community College (RHACC).
 She also serves as a private music tutor.